ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 All of this using only golang!

-You complete this tutorial, You will need:
+In order to complete this tutorial, you will need:
 - golang installed on your machine.
 See how at https://golang.org/doc/install
 - git installed on your machine so that go can download the repo and the necessary dependencies.
 See how at https://git-scm.com/downloads
 - Have IPFS Desktop (for convinience) installed and running on your machine.
 See how at https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop